nurlanua/nurlanua.github.io/README.md

       </br>
   - **index.md**
   index.md is usually displayed on your static website.
 In this case, we are displaying our resume profile.
 We follow the same steps that we followed in README.md.
-  1. Research about job.
+  1. Research about the job.
 Find out job descriptions.
-Look for resume applicatons for the same type of job.
+Look for resume applications for the same type of job.
   2. Start writing.
-Write all relevent skills the job posting is looking for.
+Write all relevant skills the job posting is looking for.
   3. Design.
 Put your skills first, your experience second, and education third.
   4. Get some advice.
-Show it to your friends, relatives, or coworkes.
-Run it through Gramarly or other syntax checking machines.
+Show it to your friends, relatives, or coworkers.
+Run it through Grammarly or other syntax checking machines.

   - **\_config.io**
     \_config.io is used to set up a Jekyll theme of your static website.
 You can choose any theme from [Supported themes](https://pages.github.com/themes/).
     To use any of the themes, you can read their README.md files.
-You can usually make it work with a single line in \_config.yml file.
+You can usually make it work with a single line in the \_config.yml file.

     ![demonstration](img/show.gif)